CSCfi/slurm-hyper-search/README.md

 ### Submit runs

-First, you need to edit the [`run.sh`](run.sh) script for your particular case.
+First, you need to edit the [`run-example.sh`](run-example.sh) script for your particular case.
 Typically it will run a training script with the given parameters, and then evaluate the results producing some evaluation measures.
+In the following, we assume that you call the edited file `run.sh`.

 To submit the 10 first runs to slurm you can run: